Skip Navigation

 Admission to a new school does not by itself authorize an international student in F-1 status to begin studying full-time at the new school.

-You must request that Visa and Immigration Services transfers or releases your F-1 SEVIS I-20 record to your new school before you can begin full-time studies there.
+You must request that Visa and Immigration Services transfers or releases your SEVIS record to your new school before you can begin full-time studies there.

 Eligibility